-This AIF is dated as of July 9, 2020.
-Unless otherwise indicated, all information in this AIF is as of December 31, 2019.
+This AIF is dated as of June 30, 2021.
+Unless otherwise indicated, all information in this AIF is as of December 31, 2020.

-Financial information
+Financial Information

-The financial information in this AIF is taken from the Corporation's audited consolidated financial statements for the year ended December 31, 2019.
+The financial information in this AIF is taken from the Corporation's audited consolidated financial statements for the year ended December 31, 2020.
 Readers are cautioned to refer to such financial statements for complete information, as the information in this AIF has been selectively drawn from the financial statements may not be complete.

-Financial information is presented in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+Financial information is presented in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
 The Corporation reports its financial results and prepares its financial statements in Canadian dollars.
 All currency amounts in this AIF are expressed in Canadian dollars, unless otherwise indicated.
-The closing exchange rates for one Canadian dollar in terms of the United States dollar, as quoted by the Bank of Canada, were:
+The closing exchange rates for one Canadian dollar in terms of the United States dollar ("US\$"), as quoted by the Bank of Canada, were:

 Year Ended December 31

-Bank of Canada 2017 2018 2019
+Bank of Canada exchange rate for \$/US\$ 2018 2019 2020

-exchange rate for \$/US\$ US\$0.7971 US\$0.7330 US\$0.7699
+US\$0.7330 US\$0.7699 US\$0.7854

-For the years ended December 31, 2017, 2018 and 2019, the rate of exchange set forth above are based on the indicative rate of exchange for the Canadian dollar, as reported by the Bank of Canada, expressed in U.S. dollars ("US\$"), in effect at the end of the relevant period.
+For the years ended December 31, 2018, 2019 and 2020, the rate of exchange set forth above are based on the indicative rate of exchange for the Canadian dollar, as reported by the Bank of Canada, expressed in US\$, in effect at the end of the relevant period.